gptune/HistoryDB-Docs/docs/src/overview.md

 ## Function Evaluation Result

-Listing shows a function evaluation result for the QR factorization routine of ScaLAPACK for task \{m: TODO, n: TODO\} and tuning parameters \{mb: TODO, nb: TODO, nproc: TODO, p: TODO\}.
+The following listing shows a function evaluation result of the QR factorization routine of [ScaLAPACK](http://www.netlib.org/scalapack/) for a given task/parameter configuration.
-In this example, we evaluated runtime of the PDGEQRF routine for the given parameter set.
 In the listing, **task_parameter** contains the information about the task parameter, and **tuning_parameter** contains the tuning parameter configuration, and its evaluation result is stored in **output**.
 These information is collected automatically in GPTune if the user invoke the history database.